hyperledger-labs/zeto/README.md

 ## Zeto_AnonEncNullifier

-This implementation adds encryption, as described in the section above for Zeto_AnonEnc, to the pattern Zeto_AnonNullifierKyc above.
+This implementation adds encryption, as described in the section above for Zeto_AnonEnc, to the pattern Zeto_AnonNullifier above.

 The statements in the proof include: